Mac Suzuki: Seattle Mariners

-Suzuki pitched for the non-affiliated Class-A San Bernardino in 1993, going 4–4 with a 3.68 earned run average (ERA), 12 saves, and 87 strikeouts in 48 games, one start.
+Suzuki pitched for the non-affiliated Class-A San Bernardino Spirits in 1993, going 4–4 with a 3.68 earned run average (ERA), 12 saves, and 87 strikeouts in 48 games, one start.
 He led the Spirit in saves that season.
 Suzuki signed with the Seattle Mariners in 1993, choosing Seattle over a list of suitors including the Toronto Blue Jays.
 In his first season in affiliated professional baseball in 1994, Suzuki pitched for the Double-A Jacksonville Suns of the Southern League.
 In eight games, he went 1–0 with a 2.84 ERA, one save, and 10 strikeouts.
 Suzuki was sidelined that season due to a shoulder injury.
 After an earthquake hit his home town on Kobe, Japan, Suzuki returned to care for his family during the off-season before the 1995 season.
 During spring training in 1995, Suzuki was again plagued by shoulder injuries.
 He split the season between the rookie-league AZL Mariners and the Class-A Advanced Riverside Pilots.
 In ten combined games in the minors, Suzuki went 1–1 with a 5.40 ERA, and nine strikeouts.
 Suzuki was promoted to the majors in 1995, however, he did not play.
 He made his major league debut on July 7, 1996, becoming the third Japanese player to play in the major leagues, after Masanori Murakami and Hideo Nomo, and the first Japanese player to pitch in the American League.
 He was sent back to the minors shortly afterwards, but marked his first major league win in 1998.